Hire and pay employees in

 Pregnant employees who qualify for maternity leave are entitled to 26 weeks of paid leave.

-To qualify, an employee must meet one of the following conditions:
+To qualify for the statutory maternity benefit, an employee must meet one of the following conditions:

 Paternity Leave